saidurga4521/SocialMedia-backend/readme.md

         - Promise.all() runs all uploads in parallel and waits until all of them finish.

         - The response sends back an array of image URLs and imageIds for each uploaded file.

+#### 12. create utils/sendResponse

+        - It takes res, success, message, data, and an optional statusCode (default is 200).

+        - res.status(statusCode).send(...) sets the response status and sends the JSON data.

+        -  Helps avoid repeating response structure in every controller — makes your code cleaner.

+#### 13. create Post

+        - Extracts post data (text, image, imageId) from req.body and user id from req.user.

+        - Creates a new Post object using the extracted data and links it to the logged-in user.

+        - Saves the new post to the database using await newPost.save().

+        - Sends a response with a success message and the saved post, or sends an error message if something fails.